 From the CMDB project, go to the Project settings

-Go to Issues and click “Types”
+Go to Work items and click “Types”

 Click “Add issue type”, create your Asset issue type and click “Add”